sauce-archives/help/docs/guides/tutorials-appium/appium-cross-platform-automation.md

 MobileElement signUpButton;
 {% endhighlight %}

 Which annotation is going to be used?
 When we use Android and iOS annotations together, it doesn't at all mean that both of them are going to be used at the same time, only one of them will be, and it depends on the platform we use.
-So if we are testing on Android platform and instantiating an Android Appium Driver in our setup method, then the Android annotation will be used, and the iOS annotation will be also used if we instantiated an iOS Appium Driver.
+So if we are testing on the Android platform and instantiating an Android Appium Driver in our setup method, then the Android annotation will be used.
+But if we have instantiated an iOS driver, the iOS annotation will be used.

 <h3 id="test_setup">Test setup</h3>
-Cross-platform Test Setup must be different from the normal setup, because the process of selecting a platform  must be dynamic.
-This is a good example for a cross-platform setup:
+A cross-platform test setup must be different from the normal setup, because the process of selecting a platform must be dynamic.
+Here is a simple cross-platform setup class:

 {% highlight java %}
 public class AbstractTest {

+    @Rule
+    public TestName testName = new TestName();

     @Rule
     public TestObjectTestResultWatcher resultWatcher = new TestObjectTestResultWatcher();